NoamRahat/computational-graph/README.md

 To get started with the Computational Graph project:

-1. **Clone the Repository**: Clone this repository to your local machine using:
+1. **Clone the Repository**: Clone this repository to your local machine:
    ```sh
    git clone https://github.com/NoamRahat/computational-graph.git
    cd computational-graph
    ```

-2. **Build and Run**: Ensure you have Java Development Kit (JDK) installed.
+2. **Build and Run**: Ensure you have the Java Development Kit (JDK) installed.
 Compile and run the project using your IDE or command line tools.

 3. **Explore the Code**: Review the code in each directory (`configs`, `graph`, `server`, `servlets`) to understand how agents, configurations, and the HTTP server are implemented.

-4. **Test the Server**: Use HTTP clients like Postman or curl to test the server with various HTTP requests (`GET`, `POST`, `DELETE`) against different servlet endpoints.
+4. **Test the Server**: Use HTTP clients like Postman or curl to test the server with various HTTP requests (GET, POST, DELETE) against different servlet endpoints.

-5. **Contribute**: Feel free to contribute to the project by enhancing existing functionality, adding new features, improving documentation, or fixing bugs.
+5. **Contribute**: Enhance existing functionality, add new features, improve documentation, or fix bugs.
 Submit pull requests for review and collaboration.

 ## Usage Examples